syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 Here, the OK and Cancel buttons are unavailable and Done button is available to just close the popup.

-Checkbox filter when `ImmediateUpdateColumnFilter` is true
+The following screenshot illustrates the check box filter when `ImmediateUpdateColumnFilter` is set to true.

 ![Immediate Checkbox Filtering in SfTreeGrid](Filtering_images/Filtering7.png)

-Advanced filter when `ImmediateUpdateColumnFilter` is true
+The following screenshot illustrates the advanced filter when `ImmediateUpdateColumnFilter` is set to true.

 ![Immediate Advanced Filtering in SfTreeGrid](Filtering_images/Filtering8.png)

-N> In Checkbox Filter, the `SelectAll` option is not reflected in the filter updates if [ImmediateUpdateColumnFilter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~ImmediateUpdateColumnFilter.html) is true.
+N> In check box filter, the `SelectAll` option is not reflected in the filter updates if [ImmediateUpdateColumnFilter](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~ImmediateUpdateColumnFilter.html) is true.

 ## Filtering null values

-To filter the null values, [TreeGridColumn.AllowBlankFilters](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~AllowBlankFilters.html) property should be enabled.
-Enabling `AllowBlankFilters` will include null values into the filter items list.
+To filter the null values, the [TreeGridColumn.AllowBlankFilters](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridColumn~AllowBlankFilters.html) property should be enabled.
+Enabling `AllowBlankFilters` includes null values into the filter items list.

 {% tabs %}
 {% highlight xaml %}